Germany: Rights group files complaint over forced Uyghur labor | DW | 06.09.2021

 Chinese cotton makes up about 20% of the global production of cotton.
 About 80% of that is produced in Xinjiang, where forced labor of Uyghurs is common in what China has denied are labor camps but instead insists are vocational training institutes.

-While China denies US allegations that the country is actively engaged in a genocide of its Uyghur population, brands such as Adidas, H&M, Nike and Uniqlo announced they would no longer buy Xinjiang cotton last year, leading to boycott calls in China.
+While China has denied US allegations that the country is actively engaged in a genocide of its Uyghur population, brands such as Adidas, H&M, Nike and Uniqlo announced they would no longer buy Xinjiang cotton last year, leading to boycott calls in China.

 AFP contributed to this report